-Each player has 6 workers, who may (for a cost) be placed on action spots to acquire resources or perform actions.
+Each player has 6 workers, who may (for one denier) be placed on action spots to acquire resources or perform actions.
 Victory points are earned via constructing new buildings or parts of the castle, by other players making use of your buildings, and by other routes such as earning the King's favour.

 Each round consists of seven phases, with an eighth (awarding favours for constructing the castle) that occurs at 3 designated points in the game.